SEEING IN A SACRED MANNER

 But to liberate art from aesthetic or moral value is, from my perspective, to render it meaningless.
 It becomes a dissociative intellectual exercise, a lonely endeavor isolated from any larger social or cosmic context, isolated, often, from even personal significance.
 Performance artist Rafael Montanez Ortiz believes our aesthetics reflect a greater issue.
 "We can objectify" he said, "at the drop of a hat.
 We have no problem making an object of anyone or anything.
 If the logic of a culture permits you to abstract to that extent, it then permits you to live without conscience."

 I thank, again, these artists for their important work, which continues to bless so many lives, and for the truly inspiring conversations they so kindly shared with me.
+I will never forget them.

-Lauren Raine, 2005
+Lauren Raine, 2022

 **"Hands" ceramic sculpture by Lorraine Chapparell (1987)